We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Be sure to talk with your doctor before introducing any herbal teas (or herbal supplements for that matter!) to your diet.
 Some teas can affect health conditions or medications.
-For example, chamomile acts as a mild blood thinner and can interact with the medication warfarin (Coumadin) if consumed in large amounts.
+For example, chamomile acts as a

 We chose the following herbal teas by diving into what the research says about their stress-reducing properties.